-PROBABLE CAUSE DIAGNOSIS SOLUTION instead of an image backup to backup the hard disk.
+PROBABLE CAUSE DIAGNOSIS SOLUTION A number of cau be behind this.
+Use a file by file backup instead of an image backup in order to backup the Hard Disk.
 Back up any salvageable data.
-Then low level format, partition, and high level format the hard drive.
+Then low level format, partition, and high level format the hard drive (see Hard Disk section of this manual for instructions).
 Re-install all saved data when completed.